hingew/hsfl-master-ai-cloud-engineering/services/user-service/README.md

 # User Service

-## Beschreibung
+## Description

-Authentifizierung des Benutzers
+Authentication of the user

 ## Configuration